xZepyx/HyprZepyx/README.md

 ## Project Overview

 **HyprZepyx** is more than a configuration — in my opinion for me.
 Designed for **developers, and Linux enthusiasts**, it merges **aesthetic appeal** with **practical functionality**.

-### Features at a Glance

-- Lightning-fast workspace management
-- Persistent workspaces 1–9 with dynamic app icons
-- Integrated **Eww widgets** for system stats, weather, and battery
-- Themeable **Waybar** with workspace-aware modules
-- Customizable **Rofi launchers** for apps and wallpapers
-- Advanced **pseudotiling, floating windows, and fullscreen toggles**
-- Preconfigured scripts to enhance productivity

 ---